-Each year Diplomates are required to complete 26 PRA Category 1 Credits combined from Self-Assessment Modules, Approved CME Activities, and Self-Reported activities.
+Each year Diplomates are required to complete 26 AMA PRA Category 1 Credits™ combined from Self-Assessment Modules, Recommended CME Activities, and Self-Reported activities.

 A. Self-Assessment Modules (SAM): 9 SAM Credits every Year

 This is completed by selecting 9 ABAM approved articles that are most clinically relevant to their practice.
 The list of articles and links to them can be found on the (TMOC web portal)

 A score of 75% or higher must be attained on the self-assessment for each article in order to pass that article and you will receive 1 CME for each successfully passed SAM.
 This will count towards the overall requirement of 26 AMA PRA Category 1 credits™

 B. Continuing Medical Education (CME): 17 additional CME credits every year